Your Website Could Be Costing You Money. Here’s Why.

 People do not typically start a new business without the dream to make it successful.
 Still, running an ecommerce business is difficult.
-There are so many variables that can affect your success: your website, getting your website found, selling the right products, and so on.
+There are so many variables that can affect your ecommerce success: your website, getting your website indexed, selling the right products, and so on.
 There really isn’t enough time in the day to do everything.
 It is time to get organized and stop making excuses.
 Make a checklist and start tackling these variables one at a time.

-This post is going to be the first of a two-part series focusing on improving your ecommerce website.
+This post is going to be the first of a two-part series focusing on improving your ecommerce website conversion.
 If there is one area that could make a big difference, it’s your website.
 If you are getting a lot of traffic to your site, but your sales are low – Houston, we have a problem.
 People are already finding your site; we just need to make it easy for those people to make purchases.

 Some of you’ve heard of “user experience” or “UX” and some of you haven’t.
 For those that haven’t, here is my one-sentence definition: “Is it easy for me to use your site for the purpose you are intending me to use it for?”
 UX is the most important element for any ecommerce site.
 You have to build the site for the user if you want it to be successful.